pankleks/pm2-health/README.md

 `replyTo` - reply to address (optional)

-`events` - list of events to monitor (optional) - if not set, all events will be monitored
+`events` - list of events to monitor (optional).
+If not set, all events will be monitored.

+> Manually triggered events will not send notification.

 `probes` - object describing PMX metrics to be monitored (optional).
 See  [Metrics monitoring](#metrics-monitoring)